-All Saints’ Day is observed on November 1, the day after Halloween and the day before All Souls’ Day.
+All Saints’ Day, which is observed on November 1, falls on the day after Halloween and the day before All Souls’ Day.
 The focus of Halloween has changed over time, and All Souls’ Day is reserved for prayers for those in purgatory.

-In between these two somber observances, All Saints’ Day continues to be a celebration of glory for saints both known and unknown.
-It is a day of honor and feasting, with faith that we are enriched by the examples learned from their lives.
+In between these two somber observances, All Saints’ Day continues to be a celebration of glory for saints known and unknown.
+It is a day of honor and feasting, with the faith that we are enriched by examples learned from their lives.

 New Orleans takes great pride in its traditions and devoted care of its historic cemeteries.
 On this day, the populace respectfully tends to family burial sites.

-It’s easy to believe, with confidence, that all the saints gone before approve of these observances filled with fond remembrances.
+It’s easy to believe, with confidence, that all the saints gone before approve of these observances filled with remembrance.
 Judgement is never passed over who is saint and who is sinner.
 All Saints’ Day is special for them all.